Murder

 The all male jury reached their decision after a retirement of two hours and a quarter.
 They found that Pauline Parker and Juliet Hulme were sane and found them guilty of murder.
 As they were too young for the death penalty, they were sentenced to imprisonment, to be detained at Her Majesty’s pleasure in separate institutions.

 His Honour's summing up took an hour and 20 minutes.
 When the foreman gave the unanimous verdict of the jury, a man in the public gallery upstairs stood up and called out: "Your Honour, I object."
 The Court crier called: "Silence," and the man was quickly hustled out of the gallery by the police.
-The two accused stood impassively in the dock from the time the jury returned with their verdict until after sentence was passed.
-At one stage Parker looked across at Hulme, whispered something and they both smiled.

 There were about 125 persons present on Saturday, the sixth day of the trial.
 Some waited a considerable time outside the Court to see the girls leave the building but were disappointed.
 After the verdict had been announced his Honour said counsel would recall that he had drawn their attention to the fact that the question of the accuseds age might arise.